You are here

 Principal and Induction Program Requirements:

 - Must hold an initial principal license and currently working in a leadership role at a charter school with that license for at least one year.

-- Attend at least four trainings a year with your AMC approved mentor.
+- Attend at least one training a year with your AMC approved mentor.

 - Fulfill 32 hours within one year.